-Don’t Go it Alone – the Indispensability of Close Relationships
+Don’t Go it Alone – the Indispensability of Life-Giving Relationships

 We hear it often-- pastors and other ministry leaders get isolated, lacking close friends.
-We as ministry caregivers can also lack the close authentic relationships we need.
+We as ministry caregivers can also lack the life-giving relationships that help us thrive

 Leading us in worship will be Susan Johnson.